 "I can not emphasize enough the healing powers of a mind and a life style that is spiritually aware."

 I want to make clear again, that this blog is not about recruiting people to any particular religion, but I can not emphasize enough the healing powers of spiritual therapies.
-In summary, my friend’s mind turned from a medicated, trapped mind into a mind that was able to grow and acquire spiritual awareness in the process.
-In my friend’s case the wider implication in my view is that there are large segments of our medical and social care systems who lack understanding of most basic human needs .
-Lack of proper care is an ever increasing problem in the age of privatisation of public medical services and what is increasingly required is useful self-help guides and communal initiatives, as well as initiatives by churches, mosques and other spiritual centers to teach people how to heal through spiritual means.
+In summary, my friend's mind turned from a medicated, trapped mind into a mind that was able to grow and acquire spiritual awareness in the process.
+In my friend's case the wider implication in my view is that there are large segments of our medical and social care systems who lack understanding of most basic human needs .
+Lack of proper care is an ever increasing problem in the age of privatisation of public medical services and what is increasingly required is useful self-help guides and communal initiatives, as well as initiatives by dedicated "real" healers, churches, mosques and all kinds of spiritual centers to teach people how to heal through spiritual means.

 I will post further on this subject of treating mental health problems through spiritual means, and will share remedies that were tried and tested and bring results.
 To receive updates please subscribe to the newsletter.